-Additionally, all staff within the DVP who have access to client-level data and PII entered into Apricot 360 by contracted CBOs will maintain current certifications in HIPAA and Collaborative Institutional Training Initiative (CITI) research, ethics, and compliance training.
+Additionally, all staff within the DVP who have access to client-level data and PII entered into Apricot 360 by contracted CBOs maintain current certifications in HIPAA and Collaborative Institutional Training Initiative (CITI) research, ethics, and compliance training.

 Auditing and Oversight

-The DVP’s data and evaluation staff will monitor compliance with this use policy of staff within the DVP and contracted CBOs.
-All actions in the system (add, edit, delete, view, etc.) are accessible through audit log reports built into the system for administrator monitoring.
-On a quarterly basis, the DVP’s data and evaluation staff will receive these logs from Apricot 360 administrators and review them for any signs of inappropriate system usage.
-Any indication of inappropriate system usage will be thoroughly investigated by the DVP in consultation with the City Attorney’s Office.
+The DVP’s data and evaluation staff monitor compliance with this use policy of staff within the DVP and contracted CBOs.
+All actions in the system (add, edit, delete, view, etc.) are accessible through audit log reports built into the system for administrator monitoring that DVP’s data and evaluation staff review regularly.
+Any indication of inappropriate system usage is thoroughly investigated by the DVP in consultation with the City Attorney’s Office.
 Inappropriate system usage could result in termination of a CBO’s grant agreement and cessation of funding or, with respect to City of Oakland employees, discipline up to and including termination.

 Maintenance